JonathanMEdwards/subtext10/doc/language.md

   }
 }

-check csv~ =? (sequence{0} & 1 & 2 & 3)
+check csv~ =? (series{0} & 1 & 2 & 3)
 ```

 Recall that the extra result of a `do` structure is a record, and the extra result of a `try` structure is a choice.
-The extra result of a `repeat` structure is a sequence, with each item containing the extra result of an iteration of the structure.
+The extra result of a `repeat` structure is a series, with each item containing the extra result of an iteration of the structure.
 The statement `extra ~value` declares the result of the structure to be the numeric value from the prior call to `match-number?()`.
-So the extra result of the entire `repeat` is a sequence of matched numbers.
+So the extra result of the entire `repeat` is a series of matched numbers.

 ### Scanning